 Collaborative Family Law is generally more cost effective and very much more civil and respectful than a traditional, Court-based, approach to resolving Family Law issues.
-Like Mediation, the participants in Collaborative Family Law determine their own outcomes, using resolution techniques applied by their Collaborative Family Lawyers.
-Participants are generally much more satisfied with their outcomes because they control their outcomes, rather than having a decision imposed upon them by third party stranger who has had limited involvement with their case or their lives.
+Like Mediation, the participants in Collaborative Family Law determine their own outcomes, using resolution techniques shared by their Collaborative Family Lawyers.
+Participants are generally much more satisfied with their outcomes because they control their outcomes, rather than having a decision imposed upon them by a third party stranger who has had limited involvement with their case or their lives.

 Public exposure of the personal details of your family and your financial life can be